NBA Teams and Conference Structure

 |Location 1||1 Game (if necessary)||Home Advantage Team|

-After an 82-game season, with 41 home and road games, it is fairly clear that the number 1 and 2 seeds have demonstrated that they are the best teams and most likely to capture the NBA crown.
+After an 82-game season, 41 home and road games, it's clear that the number 1 and 2 seeds have shown that they are the best.
+These teams will most likely go to capture the NBA crown.

 In fact, 64 of the last 73 NBA champions, started the playoffs as either the number 1 or 2 seed.
 That is an 88% championship outcome rate for a team seeded as number 1 or 2.

 That outcome rate goes beyond the home court play-off-advantage alone.
-An 82-game season is a real performance test, and the team that performs the best over a long regular season usually goes deep into the playoff rounds.
+An 82-game season is a real performance test.
+The team that performs the best over a long regular season usually goes deep into the playoff rounds.

 Could this be the year where the 1 or 2 seed is sent packing early?
-Maybe; but what is certain is that the NBA playoffs always provide the exciting professional basketball action that is enjoyed by fans everywhere.
+Maybe.
+What we do know is that the NBA continues to show us exciting professional basketball action.
+The NBA playoffs are enjoyed by fans around the world.

 NBA Team Origins

-The basketball league we now know today as the NBA began in 1946 as the Basketball Association of America (BAA).
-A few years later, the league merged with another professional league (the National Basketball League).
-In 1949 the league officially changed its name to the National Basketball Association (NBA).
+The basketball league we now know today as the NBA, began in 1946.
+Back then, it was known as the Basketball Association of America (BAA).
+Years later, the league merged with another professional league (the National Basketball League).
+In 1949, the league officially changed its name to the National Basketball Association (NBA).

 The very first NBA game was actually played outside the US, in Toronto Canada, with a match between the Toronto Huskies and the New York Knickerbockers.
 While this Toronto team is not connected to the 2019 NBA champions, it does demonstrate the start of an international vision for the league.

-While there were some great championship teams in the early years, financially the league struggled to keep viable teams.
+There were some great championship teams in the early years.
+Unfortunately, due to finances, the league struggled to keep viable teams.
 League revenue in the early years was limited to arena ticket sales and local ad sponsors.

-The Toronto Huskies, that are noted above as a participant in the first NBA game, folded after a single season.
-Small market teams like the league champion Rochester, NY Royals had to move the team to Cincinnati to continue operations.
+The Toronto Huskies, noted above as a participant in the first NBA game, folded after a single season.
+Small market teams, like the NY Royals had to move the team to Cincinnati to continue operations.

 Other small city teams in Fort Wayne and Syracuse, eventually had to move on to larger venues.
-The Syracuse Nationals remained viable until 1962 and won several Eastern Division championships before moving on to become the Philadelphia 76ers.
+The Syracuse Nationals remained viable until 1962 and won several Eastern Division championships.
+Later, they moved on to become the Philadelphia 76ers.